 This is the company's North American headquarters and is the base for staff involved in sales, marketing, training/implementation and applications support for both the Visage Imaging and Pro Medicus products.

-The Board and Management believe the Company is extremely well positioned for growth after making strong progress in the 2016 financial year, particularly in the North American market.
+The Board and Management believe the Company is extremely well positioned for growth after making strong progress in the 2017 financial year.
 Key factors predicted to drive growth include:

 EXPANDED GEOGRAPHICAL FOOTPRINT